orangeduck/Cello-Website/pages/learn-a-fat-pointer-library.md

 sometimes uncomfortable singing it's praises because I know it has issues.
 But I also think it has potential.

-I believe the reason people get excited about Cello is because they see it in a similar light to what [underscore.js](http://underscorejs.org/) or [jquery](http://jquery.com/) did for Javascript.
+I believe the reason people get excited about Cello is because they see it similarly to what [underscore.js](http://underscorejs.org/) or [jquery](http://jquery.com/) did for Javascript.
 Suddenly a language that appeared stale, exhausted, and difficult was transformed into something that looked, and felt, completely different.
 Even if the transformation was somehow